alibaba/Appactive/README.md

 We always welcome new contributions, whether for trivial cleanups, big new features or other material rewards, more details see [here](docs/en/contributing/contributing.md)

-## Connect

-- DingTalk Group：34222602
-- We need your ideas for a better AppActive https://www.wjx.cn/vj/P9FB5QR.aspx

 ## User registration